sinch/play-a-song-over-phone/readme.md

 });
 ```

-Next, we need to change the call function to broadcast our custom stream instead of just hooking up to the microphone.
+We need to change the call function to broadcast our custom stream instead of just hooking up to the microphone.

 Change `call = callClient.callPhoneNumber()` to this: